mohitsaxena019/CPX-on-MAC/README.md

 * Double-click Docker.app in the Applications folder to start Docker.
 (In the example below, the Applications folder is in “grid” view mode.)
 * Login with your docker id, if you done have docker id please create one on below link
   * https://hub.docker.com/signup
+# Install Git
+* To browse the code of this sample demo you need to install git on your mac machine.
+ * Open Terminal of your choice
+ * Type git --version on shell
+ * This will automatically prompt you to git installer
 # Verify your Docker installation
 * Open the terminal of your choice.
 * Type docker login.